pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 SELECT * FROM folders;
 ~~~

-Can we process multiple string with a single query call?
+Can we process multiple strings with a single query call?
 For example,

 ~~~sql
 WITH